Get the care you deserve.

 Coming out or being “outed”

-Family / relationship conflict
+Family / relationship conflicts

 Internalized oppression